 The group has leading market positions in several major markets, which results in a widely diversified balance sheet and sustained profit generation.
 Our assessment of Santander's exceptional geographical diversification is reflected in a one-notch positive qualitative adjustment to its Business Diversification score, resulting in an overall baa1 BCA.
-Santander's resilience was also proven in the 2018 European Central Bank (ECB)/European Banking Authority (EBA) stress test exercise, where the bank had one of the lowest capital depletion levels.
+We expect this strength to remain a positive credit driver even during the current synchronized global downturn but uneven recovery.

-As of year-end 2019, close to 80% of the group's gross customer loans were located in mature markets, with the UK and Spain accounting for the largest shares (27% and 21%, respectively).
+At end of June 2020, about 80% of the group's gross customer loans were located in mature markets, with the UK and Spain accounting for the largest shares (26% and 23%, respectively).
 The US and Brazil account for similar shares of around 10%, followed by Chile, Mexico, Portugal and Poland, with shares ranging between 3% and 4%.

-Despite the significant weight of mature markets in Santander's loan book, their contribution to the group's profit was around 50% as of year-end 2019.
+Despite the significant weight of mature markets in Santander's loan book, their contribution to the group's profit was around 50% at end of 2019.
 This is not only because of the inherently higher profitability levels in developing markets but also because of depressed profitability levels in mature markets on the back of low interest rates and subdued business growth, as well as still-high loan-loss provisioning efforts and restructuring costs in some of Santander's key markets.